dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 - Decrease particle mass to more realistic value
 - Store env vars in separate files
 - Store config in simulation output file.
 Store the state when stopped.
 Support resume.
+- Better Numerical Methods: The Euler method is simple but can be inaccurate.
+Consider using more advanced methods like the Runge-Kutta method for better accuracy. (runga-katta-4)[https://www.npmjs.com/package/runge-kutta-4]
+- Performance Optimization: For many particles, optimize the force calculations using techniques like the Barnes-Hut algorithm to reduce computational complexity from 𝑂(𝑁^2) to 𝑂(𝑁 log 𝑁).
+This is equivalent to ParticleQuadTree.

 # render ideas